amitxv/PC-Tuning/docs/research.md

 [Receive side scaling (RSS) is a network driver technology that enables the efficient distribution of network receive processing across multiple CPUs in multiprocessor systems](https://docs.microsoft.com/en-us/windows-hardware/drivers/network/introduction-to-receive-side-scaling).
 The amount you should use or need depends on your typical network load.
 In server environments, a large amount of RSS queues is desirable as receive processing delays will be reduced and ensures that no CPU is heavily loaded.
 The same concept can be applied to games however the network load differs significantly making it an invalid comparison, so I decided to carry out some experiments myself.

 I simulated Valorant's network traffic in iperf using two machines (~300kb/s receive in deathmatch) and monitored the network driver's activity in xperf.
-Please note that RssBaseProcessor is set to 0, so theoretically, CPU 0 and CPU 1 should be handling DPCs/ISRs for ndis.sys.
+Please note that RssBaseProcessor is set to 0, so theoretically, CPU 0 and CPU 1 should be handling DPCs/ISRs for the network driver.

 <img src="/media/300kbps-ndis-xperf-report.png" width="500">